ykkimhgu/course-doc/ec-course/lab/prelab-timer-interrupt-and-pwm.md

 * Modify the `platformio.ini` **,** to add new environment.
 * Fill in the empty spaces in the downloaded library:  `ecPWM2.c`
 * Run the program and check your result.
-* Your tutorial report must be submitted to LMS
+* No need to submit this tutorial report